swvanderlaan/qklearn/README.md

 ```

 Where possible, `qklearn` will extract and plot feature importances from the estimator.
 It will also attempt to automatically extract these from a `Pipeline` object.

+Error and log files are stored in a subdirectory of the project directory, one or each experiment.